dprojects/Woodworking/Docs/README.md

 1. selection: **face**
 2. selection: **objects to align**

+> [!NOTE]
-**Note:** This tool allows to move panels to the selected face position.
+> This tool allows to move panels to the selected face position.
 You can select more objects holding left CTRL key.
 This tool allows you to avoid thickness step problem, if you want to move panel to the other edge but the way is not a multiple of the panel thickness.
 Also you can move shelves to the back or to the sides of the furniture.
 For rotated containers use [panelMove2Anchor](#panelmove2anchor).

 **Video tutorials:**
 * [How to create shelves with equal space](https://www.youtube.com/watch?v=2odJa0baGqw)